Code-Institute-Submissions/Milestone-Project-Literary-Edinburgh/README.md

 “As a major reading nerd, I always want to know where I can get my hands on books whenever I’m in a city so I know where to go if I’m in the mood to read something new.”

 ##### How the site meets this need:
-The “Sights and activities” page contains hyperlinks to, and embedded videos on the National Library of Scotland, The Edinburgh International Book Festival, The Writers’ Museum, and The Scottish Storytelling Center, all of which offer ample reading material for anyone interested.
+The “Sights and activities” page contains links hyperlinks to a number of Edinburgh bookshops.
+Additionally, there are links to, and embedded videos on, the National Library of Scotland, The Edinburgh International Book Festival, The Writers’ Museum, and The Scottish Storytelling Center, all of which offer ample reading material for anyone interested.

 ## Deployment
 I deployed Literary Edinburgh to GitHub Pages, available at: https://rossclarkscotland.github.io/Milestone-Project-Literary-Edinburgh/.
 To do so, I opened the project repository on GitHub, opened the Settings, and scrolled down to the GitHub Pages section.
 To build the site, I selected the Master Branch option from the drop down menu of sources.
 GitHub then published Literary Edinburgh to GitHub Pages.